 This method can be problematic if the user who receives the files does not have such a software or does not know how to use it.

-Commercial software like WinRar can do that on the other hand.
+Commercial software like WinRar can do that as well.
 WinRar is capable of splitting files into smaller parts and creating a self-extracting archive at the same time.

 The SFX option is activated under Self-Uniting > Properties.